ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 }
 </pre>

-There are other ways of course, for instance you may store array's length in its first element.
-That way you keep it within array itself, but will have to remember it's there when you work with array.
+There are other ways of fixing this, for example you could store the array length in its first element.
+This way you keep the save breaking value within the array itself, but you will have to remember it's there when you work with the array.
 Anyway, that's a different topic.
-In any case, having array's length stored, if you ever change that array's size and restore older save, that length variable will be also restored and tell you correct array's size.
+In any case, having the array length stored, if you ever change that array's size and restore an older save, that length variable will also be restored and will tell you the correct size of the array.
-If you still need array to be exactly size 200 in the new version of the game you may resize it after restoring a save.
+If you still need the array to be exactly 200 elements in size in the new version of the game you may resize it after restoring a save.
 This is explained further in ["Solutions" section](GameSavesCompatibility#solution-5-extending-dynamic-arrays-and-managed structs).

-Less likely, but if you instead reduce array's size then the array restored from older save will be bigger in size than necessary, but that's much less of a problem and may be safely ignored.
+Less likely, but if you instead reduce the array's size then the array restored from the older save will be bigger in size than necessary, but that's much less of a problem and can be ignored safely.

-As we are done with dynamic array, now let's consider a custom managed struct.
+This is what happens with changes in dynamic arrays, but what about changes in custom managed structs?
 Assume in game version 1 you have:
 <pre>
 managed struct MyStruct {
     int a;